What does it mean to annotate an image?

 Customization based on ontology requirements:

-The ability to configure the label editor to your exact data structure (ontology) requirements, with the ability to further classify instances that you have segmented.
-Ontology management includes classifications, custom attributes, hierarchical relationships and more.
+Labelbox image annotation gives you the ability to configure the label editor to your exact data structure (ontology) requirements, with the ability to further classify instances that you have segmented.
+Ontology management includes classifications, custom attributes, hierarchical relationships, and more.
+You'll be able to quickly annotate images with the labels that matter to you, without the clutter or irrelevant options.

 Configure the label editor to your exact data structure (ontology) requirements.